Ming treasure voyages: Nanjing garrison

-On 25 March 1428, the Xuande Emperor ordered Zheng and others to supervise the rebuilding and repair of the Great Bao'en Temple at Nanjing.
-The temple was completed in 1431.
+On 25 March 1428, the Xuande Emperor ordered Zheng and others to supervise the rebuilding and repair of the Great Bao'en Temple in Nanjing.
+The construction of the temple was completed in 1431.
 It is possible that the funds to build it were diverted from the treasure voyages.

 Seventh voyage

 Gong Zhen records that an imperial order was issued on 25 May 1430 for the arrangement of necessary provisions for the dispatch of Zheng He, Wang Jinghong, Li Xing, Zhu Liang, Yang Zhen, Hong Bao, and others on official business to the countries of the Western Ocean.
 It was addressed to Yang Qing (楊慶), Luo Zhi (羅智), Tang Guanbo (唐觀保), and Yuan Cheng (袁誠).
 On 29 June 1430, the Xuande Emperor issued his orders for the seventh voyage.
 It was addressed to Zheng and others.
 The Xuanzong Shilu reports that Zheng, Wang, and others were sent to distant foreign lands to bring them into deference and submission.
 The emperor wished to reinvigorate the tributary relations that were promoted during the Yongle reign.
-Before departing for the seventh voyage, Zheng and his associates had the Liujiagang and Changle inscriptions inscribed.

 The Xia Xiyang provides information about the dates and itinerary for this voyage.
-On 19 January 1431, the fleet embarked from Longwan (lit. "dragon bay") in Nanjing.
+On 19 January 1431, the Chinese treasure fleet embarked from Longwan ('dragon bay') in Nanjing.
 On 23 January, they came to Xushan (an unidentified island in the Yangtze) where they went hunting.
 On 2 February, they passed through the Fuzi Passage (present-day Baimaosha Channel).
 They arrived at Liujiagang on 3 February.
 They arrived at Changle on 8 April.
 They went to Fu Tou Shan (possibly near Fuzhou) on 16 December.
 On 12 January 1432, they passed through the Wuhumen (in the entrance to the Min River).
 They arrived at Vijaya (near present-day Qui Nhon) in Champa on 27 January and departed from there on 12 February.
 They arrived at Surabaya in Java on 7 March and departed from there on 13 July.
 The fleet arrived at Palembang on 24 July and departed from there on 27 July.
 They arrived at Malacca on 3 August and departed from there on 2 September.
 They arrived at Semudera on 12 September and departed from there on 2 November.
 They arrived at Beruwala in Ceylon on 28 November and departed from there on 2 December.
 They arrived at Calicut on 10 December and departed from there on 14 December.
 They arrived at Hormuz on 17 January 1433 and departed from there on 9 March.